casualGamer-dev/Nuon/doc/HACKING/HelpfulTools.md

 tag-building program must be told how to handle this syntax.

 If you're using emacs, you can generate an emacs-compatible tag file using `make tags`.
 This will run your system's `etags`.
-Tor's build system assumes that you're using the emacs-specific version of `etags` (bundled under the `xemacs21-bin` package on Debian).
+Nuon's build system assumes that you're using the emacs-specific version of `etags` (bundled under the `xemacs21-bin` package on Debian).
 This is incompatible with other versions of `etags` such as the version provided by Exuberant Ctags.